MalahatNation/governance-library/local-education-agreement.md

 c.
 Nations have a central role in the education of their students, regardless of where they attend school.

 d.
-Board policies and the learning environment will be respectful and will promote a greater understanding among staff and students of the local Nation’s history, territory, and contemporary matters.
+Board policies and the learning environment will be respectful and will promote a greater understanding among staff and students of the local Nation’s history, language, territory, and contemporary matters.

 ## 2.2.
 Nation Students Access to Quality Education